andrewhowdencom/docs.littleman.co/site/content/Magento.rst

 Security
 --------

-Do the following folders return standard 404 code?
+Do the following folders return a HTTP 404 response?

 - /app